-Lochee Community mural project
+Lochee Community Mural Project

 Infinite Sky have been commissioned by Dundee City Council and Lochee History Group to work alongside the community to create a large scale public artwork between Adamson and Elders Courts.